ppitlehra/MonacoMarkets_pvt/docs/ORDER_MATCHING_IMPLEMENTATION.md

-# Order Matching Behavior Implementation Plan
+# Enhanced Order Matching Implementation

-This document outlines a comprehensive approach to improve the order matching behavior in our SEI CLOB implementation, drawing inspiration from DeepBook and Phoenix while maintaining our custody-free design.
+This document details the implementation of the enhanced order matching algorithm for the SEI CLOB, drawing inspiration from established DEX implementations while maintaining our custody-free design.

 ## Current Limitations